 Currently based in Eastern TN, Sarazen is a fiber artist specializing in dimensional wool paintings using a variety of materials, including wool, silk, paper, feathers and fiction.
 She began her her fiber arts journey in the early 1970’s learning embroidery.
 Her skills also include sewing, knitting, designing, crochet, spinning, wet felting, dry felting and writing.
 She began wool painting in 2014 and in 2018 began developing the world of Broken Elms.
 Her work is inspired by themes of identity, authenticity, vulnerability, psychology, the complexity of reality and the terrible beauty of nature itself.

 A member of the Foothills Craft Guild, she lives and works in Eastern Tennessee, surrounded by lush forests and the legacy of the Manhattan Project.

 I find inspiration in the little things.
-The wayward Christmas ornament that disappeared into a dusty corner, the slow unrelenting creep of mushrooms digesting the rotting ground, sheets of shabby outdated wallpaper hidden by new, the lost, the overlooked, the forgotten, these are the things that fascinate me.
+The wayward Christmas ornament that disappeared into a dusty corner, the slow unrelenting creep of mushrooms digesting the rotting ground, sheets of shabby outdated wallpaper hidden by new, the lost, the overlooked, the forgotten, yeah buddy, that’s fascinating stuff.